What is Tribometer?

-Tribometer or tribotester is a generic name for a device which is used to measure friction force developed between surfaces in a relative motion.
-Tribometers are typically also used to measure or at least qualitatively observe wear of the materials.
+Tribometer or tribotester is a generic name for a device which is used to simulate friction and wear at the interface between surfaces in a relative motion under controlled conditions.
 The 1989 edition of the Oxford English Dictionary defined a tribometer as an instrument for estimating sliding friction.
 The earliest reference provided by that dictionary is to the 1774 writings of Goldsmith, who used the word tribometre to mean a “measurer of friction.”
 In 1877, Knight defined it as an apparatus resembling a sled, used in estimating the friction of rubbing surfaces .
 Tribometers are developed and used for a variety of purposes, including but not limited to:

 - simulate the tribocontact situation in a particular machine